• Skip to primary navigation

 Ingredients on a counter top.

-• Whole milk - Milk is cooked along with the flour and sugar to make your frosting base.
-Whole milk is best because it makes your frosting rich and creamy.
+• Whole milk - Whole milk is best because it makes your frosting rich and creamy.
 To make a whole milk substitute with skim milk and heavy cream, add 1.5 tablespoons of heavy cream to a measuring cup, then fill to the 1 cup line with skim milk.

-• Unsalted butter - High quality, unsalted butter is best for making a silky, flavorful ermine frosting.
-If using salted butter, the listed salt can be omitted from the recipe.
+• Unsalted butter - High quality, unsalted butter is best for a silky, flavorful ermine frosting.
+Unsalted butter and the listed salt can be substituted with salted butter if desired.

 Tips and tricks